udacity/FCND-Backyard-Flyer/README.md

 ## Drone API

-A wrapper Drone superclass was written to handle all the communication between Python and the drone simulator.
-The Drone class contains commands to be passed to the simulator and allows students to register callbacks/listeners on messages coming from the simulator.
+A wrapper `Drone` superclass was written to handle all the communication between Python and the drone simulator.
+The `Drone` class contains commands to be passed to the simulator and allows students to register callbacks/listeners on messages coming from the simulator.
 The goal of this project is to design a subclass from the Drone class implementing a state machine to autonomously fly a box.
-A subclass is started for you in backyard_flyer.py
+A subclass is started for you in `backyard_flyer.py`

 ### Incoming Message Types

-The following incoming message types are implemented for the Backyard Flyer Project:
+The following incoming message types are available for the Backyard Flyer Project:

 * state_msg: Information about whether the vehicle is armed and in guided mode
 * global_position_msg: latitude, longitude, altitude
 * local_position_msg: local north, local east, local down
 * local_velocity_msg: local north velocity, local east velocity, local vertical velocity (positive up)

 All message types also contain the time.
-More information about what the properties of each message can be found in message_types.py.
+More information about the properties of each message can be found in `message_types.py`.
 The data for these messages are retrieved using callbacks.

 ### Registering Callbacks

 The incoming message data is receiving using callbacks.
-These methods are only callback when a message of their respective type is received.
+These methods are only called when a message of their respective type is received.
 There are two ways to register a callback:

-1. Using the @msg_callback(msg_type) decorator (preferred):
+1. Using the `@msg_callback(msg_type)` decorator (preferred):

 Callbacks registered using decorators need to be defined (and decorated) within the 'callback' method.
-The callbacks method is called on initialization to register all the defined callbacks
+The callbacks method is called on initialization to register all the defined callbacks.

 ~~~
 def callbacks(self):